Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-Trains it can't book: The system cannot currently book Spanish or Portuguese domestic trains, or trains in the UK, Ireland, Finland, Serbia, Bosnia, Montenegro, Bulgaria, Greece, Turkey.
+Trains it can't book: The system cannot currently book trains in the UK, Ireland, Portugal, Finland, Serbia, Bosnia, Montenegro, Bulgaria, Greece or Turkey.
 It also can't book Nightjet sleeper trains or Venice-Vienna railjets (but www.oebb.at can book these).
 It only seems to offer 2nd class reservations on the Munich-Italy Brenner EuroCity trains.
-In France, it can't book some trains run by the regions, such as Paris-Cherbourg.

 -